-Candidates who are successful at the shortlisting stage will be invited to attend a preliminary interview.
-Following preliminary interview, successful candidates may be invited to attend a final competitive interview.
-Interviews are expected to take place during the month of January 2025 and candidates should ensure that they are available to participate, if shortlisted, at the interview stage.
+Candidates who are successful at the shortlisting stage will be invited to attend a competitive interview.
+Interviews are expected to take place during the month of January.

+Candidates should ensure that they are available to participate, if shortlisted, at the interview stage.

-While, we endeavor to give as much notice as possible for interview dates, the onus is on all applicants to make themselves available on the date(s) specified by the Authority for interview and to make whatever arrangements are necessary to ensure that they receive communications sent to them throughout the competition process.
+While, we endeavour to give as much notice as possible for interview dates, the onus is on all applicants to make themselves available on the date(s) specified by the Authority for interview and to make whatever arrangements are necessary to ensure that they receive communications sent to them throughout the competition process.

-Interviews may take place by attending in person at the offices of the Policing Authority or such other place as may be notified to the candidate or, alternatively, may take place remotely by means of video conference or using such other means of communication as determined by the Authority and notified in advance to the candidate.
+Interviews may take place by attending in person at the offices of the Policing Authority or such other place as may be notified to the candidate.

-Please note we acknowledge receipt of all applications.
+Please note that we acknowledge receipt of all applications.
 If you do not receive an acknowledgement within 2 working days of the closing date for applications, please email hr@policingauthority.ie